-If your pitch/stall is on a pedestrianised area you must drive at no more than 10mph.
+You must drive at no more than 10mph.

 Your vehicle must be moved away as soon as your goods are unloaded.
 There is no organised parking for traders.

 If you are bringing a gazebo, you must bring appropriate weights (min 30kg).
 Failure to provide your own weights on the day may result in cancellation of your pitch.